-An Experiment to Build a
+An Experiment to Build a Society based on

 In the murky dim neuropath ways of my mind, a tiny beam of light illuminated a kernel of an idea.
 This beam’s intensity grew with time, nurtured by creativity and need.
 There was at the time a lack of good faith-based fiction.
 Like a seed, the idea grew, expanding and taking on a life of its own.
 The beam of light intensified.
 Out of it grew a unique concept.
 The idea expanded and from a simple short story it grew with new branches, leaves and fruit.

 The fruit of this process was a unique concept: The use of fiction to relay philosophical, educational, governmental, and societal concepts.
-The books are written on three different views.
+The books are written on three different levels.
 The first is the current story of a team of archaeologists studying the legends of the Light of Justice.
 The second are the stories of General Aharon Dori, the storyteller.
 Last, the history of the lives of the Hoshiyan people.